tim-hardcastle/Pipefish/README.md

 The principal purpose of this README file is to teach people how to use the language, assuming a certain amount of experience in using other programming languages, and in the terminology used to describe them.

-If you want to use the language rather than just learn about it, you should also read at least the first two parts of the document on (The Charm hub)[https://github.com/tim-hardcastle/Charm/blob/main/docs/the-charm-hub.md], which explains how to use Charm's text-based shell to start and stop services, debug, write tests, and other things useful to developers.
+If you want to use the language rather than just learn about it, you should also read at least the first two parts of the document on [*The Charm hub*](https://github.com/tim-hardcastle/Charm/blob/main/docs/the-charm-hub.md), which explains how to use Charm's text-based shell to start and stop services, debug, write tests, and other things useful to developers.

 For a high-level view of the aims of the language and the principles of its design, with particular emphasis on the features that make it novel and suited to its use-case, see [this document](https://github.com/tim-hardcastle/Charm/blob/main/docs/charm-a-high-level-view.md), which explains such things in depth.
 Another supplementary document, [*The whys of Charm*](https://github.com/tim-hardcastle/Charm/blob/main/docs/the-whys-of-charm.md), explains specific decisions about syntax and semantics which may seem in need of explanation: this README will occasionally link to that document in footnotes.